aaronhoward/Veristand_Project/README.md

-# Veristand Project
+# SELICNG
-REPO of custom devices and Python API
+REPO of custom devices made at intech